Pfizer and BioNTech Celebrate Historic First Authorization in the U.S. of Vaccine to Prevent COVID-19

 About the Phase 2/3 Study

 The ongoing Phase 3 clinical trial of BNT162b2, which is based on BioNTech’s proprietary mRNA technology, has enrolled more than 44,000 participants, the vast majority of whom have received their second dose.
-A breakdown of the diversity of clinical trial participants can be found here from more than 150 clinical trials sites in the U.S., Germany, Turkey, South Africa, Brazil and Argentina.
+A breakdown of the diversity of clinical trial participants can be found [url="]here[/url] from more than 150 clinical trial sites in the U.S., Germany, Turkey, South Africa, Brazil and Argentina.

 The Phase 3 trial is designed as a 1:1 vaccine candidate to placebo, randomized, observer-blinded study to obtain safety, immune response, and efficacy data needed for regulatory review.
 The trial’s primary endpoints are prevention of COVID-19 in those who have not been infected by SARS-CoV-2 prior to immunization, and prevention of COVID-19 regardless of whether participants have previously been infected by SARS-CoV-2.
 Secondary endpoints include prevention of severe COVID-19 in those groups.
 The study also will explore prevention of infection by SARS-CoV-2, the virus that causes COVID-19.